Acun Ilıcalı: Media career

 As a result of its successes in Greece, ACUNMEDYA developed a format bringing sports and reality programming together for the first time.
-Exatlon, a new reality sports competition program, began broadcasting in 2017 to an international audience. was broadcasting in a number of countries, including USA, Mexico, Romania, Slovenia, Colombia, Brazil and Hungary.
+Exatlon, a new reality sports competition program, began broadcasting in 2017 to an international audience in a number of countries, including USA, Mexico, Romania, Slovenia, Colombia, Brazil, Germany, and Hungary.
 At the 2017 Brazil edition, presented by the local host Luís Ernesto Lacombe, Ilıcalı and some partners menaced the local presenter hours before the grand final and took the stage himself.
 Exatlon currently remains among the most highly viewed programs in the countries in which it is broadcast.
 Following the success of Exatlon, Ilıcalı concluded an agreement with Ricardo Salinas, owner of Mexico's largest media group, for the production of television content for a three-year period.
 These productions are currently being broadcast in both daytime and evening slots on Azteca Uno, Mexico's most popular television channel.

 Today, through the formats he has developed and the global program rights he has purchased, ACUNMEDYA produces content on four continents and in more than 10 countries.

 ACUNMEDYA also launched Exxen a digital broadcasting platform that focused on family-oriented content.
 Exxen has more than 1 million subscribers.
 Exxen has acquired broadcasting rights for UEFA Champions League, UEFA Europa League and UEFA Europa Conference League.
 These organizations have been broadcast in Turkey for three seasons on Exxen.

 Since 2008, Ilıcalı has been one of Turkey's top 100 largest taxpayers.

-Sports Teams
+Sports teams

 In 2020, Ilıcalı purchased a partnership in Dutch football team Fortuna Sittard in the Eredivisie League.
 In 2021, he ended his partnership with the team.

 In 2022, Ilıcalı's company ACUNMEDYA purchased the English football team Hull City A.F.C. from Assem Allam.

+On 9 June 2023, Shelbourne F.C. announced on their website Ilıcalı had purchased a stake in the club to become a majority shareholder.
+But he relinquished control in November 2023.

 Personal life

-Ilıcalı has been married three times, and has four daughters.
+Ilıcalı has been married four times and has four daughters.
 In 1989, he married Seda Başbuğ with whom he has a daughter.

-Ilıcalı's hobbies include riding and collecting speedboats, sports cars and motorcycles.
-He is also interested in e-sports, a global trend that has become increasingly popular in recent years.
-A lover of both football and basketball, Ilıcalı follows both sports very closely and frequently attends matches all over the world.
-He is also a huge fan of Turkey's Fenerbahçe football team and is the owner of English football club Hull City.
+In a 2023 interview, Ilıcalı revealed that during his youth, he became involved with the controversial figure Adnan Oktar.
+At the age of 19, while attending Istanbul University, Ilıcalı was briefly part of Oktar's circle.
+He described this period as a challenging and regrettable time in his life.
+Ilıcalı emphasized that he eventually distanced himself from Oktar’s influence after realizing the manipulative nature of the group.
+He referred to this experience as a significant life lesson, stating that he was misled during a vulnerable period but managed to break free from Oktar's influence.